secretstartups/handbook/people-group/group-conversations/index.html.md

 1. Ping the [DRI](https://about.gitlab.com/handbook/people-group/group-conversations/#schedule--dri) of the Group Conversation you will be moderating in the `group-conversations` Slack channel a minimum of 24 hours prior to the call to confirm they will be hosting.
 2. If the host for the particular Group Conversation you are moderating has not hosted a call of this nature before, be sure to assign the [Group Conversation Training Issue](https://gitlab.com/gitlab-com/people-group/Training/-/blob/master/.gitlab/issue_templates/group-conversation-host.md) to them to support their preparation for the call.
 3. Ensure there are 15 numbered lines below the Date, Topic, Host Name, and Slide Deck Link in the [Group Conversation Agenda](https://docs.google.com/document/d/1zELoftrommhRdnEOAocE6jea6w7KngUDjTUQBlMCNAU/edit) where team members will be able to add their questions.
 Ensure you have spaced out the numbers.
 To do this you must press the enter key and skip to the amount of lines that you require (15).
 Then select the blank space that has been created.
 When you have selected all of the blank space, click on the 'Numbered List' option in the Google Docs toolbar.
-4. Log into Zoom `5-minutes prior` to the start of the Group Conversation from the People Ops Zoom account.
-You can double check to ensure you are logged in to the People Ops account by going to [Zoom](zoom.us/signin) and verifying that the Tanuki Logo appears in the upper-righthand corner.
+4. Log into Zoom `5-minutes prior` to the start of the Group Conversation from the People Operatios Zoom account.
+You can double check to ensure you are logged in to the People Operations account by going to [Zoom](zoom.us/signin) and verifying that the Tanuki Logo appears in the upper-righthand corner.
 5. Ensure the clock on your computer is enabled to include seconds by clicking the Apple icon in the upper lefthand corner of your screen, selecting `System Preferences`, opening `Date and Time` preferences, and selecting `Display the time with seconds`.

 _Important: The DRI for the Group Conversation will also have hosting rights.
 Zoom will automatically assign the first person i.e. either the DRI or Moderator who logs into the call as `Host`.
 It is necessary to have `Host` rights (**`co-hosting` rights are not sufficient**) in order to be able to livestream the call to YouTube.
 If the DRI logs in before you, please ask them to transfer you host rights by clicking `Manage Participants` at the bottom of the Zoom page, hover over the `GitLab Moderator` participant, click the `More` dropdown menu, and select `Make Host`._